Tinkerforge/doc/en/source/Software/IPConnection_Python.rst

    reconstruct the complete network topology.
  * *position*: For Bricks: '0' - '8' (position in stack).
 For Bricklets:
    'a' - 'd' (position on Brick).
- * *hardwareVersion*: Major, minor and release number for hardware version.
+ * *hardware_version*: Major, minor and release number for hardware version.
- * *firmwareVersion*: Major, minor and release number for firmware version.
+ * *firmware_version*: Major, minor and release number for firmware version.
- * *deviceIdentifier*: A number that represents the device, instead of the name of the device (easier to parse).
+ * *device_identifier*: A number that represents the device, instead of the name of the device (easier to parse).
- * *enumerationType*: Type of enumeration.
+ * *enumeration_type*: Type of enumeration.

  Possible enumeration types are: